MicrosoftDocs/win32/desktop-src/HyperV_v2/cim-computersystem-setpowerstate.md

 ---
-Description: 'Sets the power state of the computer.
+Description: Sets the power state of the computer.
 The use of this method has been deprecated.
-Instead, use the SetPowerState method in the associated PowerManagementService class.' ms.assetid: 'c2196f35-f687-4d82-a068-f8499f77473a'
+Instead, use the SetPowerState method in the associated PowerManagementService class. ms.assetid: c2196f35-f687-4d82-a068-f8499f77473a
-title: 'SetPowerState method of the CIM\_ComputerSystem class'
+title: SetPowerState method of the CIM\_ComputerSystem class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # SetPowerState method of the CIM\_ComputerSystem class